-In November 2004, the School District passed a 1% School District Income Tax that has generated over \$6 million annually, reaching \$7.5 million in fiscal year 2019.
-The School District continues working hard to maintain a positive general fund cash balance through the 2024 school year, despite general fund operating deficit that began in fiscal year 2019.
+In November 2004, the School District passed a 1% School District Income Tax that has generated over \$6 million annually, reaching \$7.6 million (cash basis) in fiscal year 2020.
+The School District continues working hard to maintain a positive general fund cash balance through the 2024 school year.

 The School District began taking certain cost reduction measures beginning in fiscal year 2008 that continued through fiscal year 2019.
 These measures include attrition, increased class sizes and plan design changes for the School District's medical/dental plan consortium (called Butler Health Plan).
-Also, Butler Health Plan has experienced below market funding/loss ratios which has allowed their Board of Trustees to hold 2019 premiums flat to the prior year.
+Also, Butler Health Plan has experienced market funding/loss ratios which has allowed their Board of Trustees to have relatively low premium inflation (1.6%) compared to the prior year.

 In November 2008, the School District passed a 4.7 mill general obligation bond Issue to build a new high school.
 The cost of this new 190,000 square foot facility totaled approximately \$46 million.
 The project cost included site acquisition of a 154-acre parcel of land just south of the Oxford City limits on Route 27.
 The City annexed this land and is providing city services (including water and sewer) to the School District's new building.
 The building was certified for occupation in July 2012 and was about \$750,000 under budget.
-The School District just began its 7th year in the high school facility.
+The School District just began its 8th year in the high school facility.